Marblehead, Mass. First Church

 This volume contains records pertaining to the construction, maintenance, and administration of the first church building.

 This volume collects the financial records of the parish society, including pew owners and related taxes.
 The book itself consists of several groups of pages bound at a later date.

 This volume contains the financial records of the parish society, including meeting minutes, pew taxes, and a copy of the Act of Incorporation put in place following official disestablishment by the Massachusetts General Court.

-Concerns the parish, financial matters, and the building.
-Records regular committee, quarterly, and annual meetings.
+This volume contains records concerning the parish, financial matters, and the building.
+It records regular committee, quarterly, and annual meetings.

-Primarily lists expenses for bread and wine, referred to as "Church Stock".
+This volume primarily contains lists of expenses for bread and wine used in Communion, referred to as "Church Stock".
 Also indicated are amounts gained "By Collection".
 Church historian's notes indicate that the collection would have been for Sabbath School.

 This volume lists individual member contributions, pew taxes, expenses, and maintenance.